Swedish Politics In Chaos As Parliament Votes Out Prime Minister

 Beyond those allies, the Moderates have few options.
 According to the newspaper, "The Sweden Democrats have been shunned by all other Swedish political parties since entering parliament in 2010 because of their roots in the neo-Nazi movement."

-And on Tuesday, Löfven ruled out partnering with the Alliance to form a government, The Local Sweden reported — though the news site stated that a compromise might be possible on several major policy issues.
+And on Tuesday, Lofven ruled out partnering with the Alliance to form a government, The Local Sweden reported — though the news site stated that a compromise might be possible on several major policy issues.

 If no government is agreed upon after four attempts, Swedes will have to return to the polls.
 According to the BBC, that's never happened before.